Monday 15 April 2024

 Fazenda N.S. d' Apparecida do Rio Verde, in São José do Rio Pardo-SP

-13 May 1924 - 68 children comprised the whole school at Fazenda Nossa Senhora d' Apparecida do Rio Verde, owned by my Grandfather Marco Giovanni Battista, who is the man standing up on the far left of the picture.
+13 May 1924, Tuesday - 68 children comprised the whole school at Fazenda Nossa Senhora d' Apparecida do Rio Verde, owned by my Grandfather Marco Giovanni Battista, who is the man standing up on the far left of the picture.
 Among the children there are at least 4 of João Baptista's children who will be identified further down.
+Elisa Surian, the elementary teacher in the centre, would marry Rissieri Darin, the heir of the property, 9 weeks later, on 16 July 1924.

 Left-side.